 What RAM Capacities Are Common?

-Are these humongous amounts of RAM necessary?
+But are these staggering amounts of RAM necessary?

 In short, no.

-How Much Should I Get?
+How Much RAM Should I Get?

 Single Module vs Multiple Modules